Thursday, November 21, 2024

 FROM ASYMMETRIC KEY key_123;

-Create a new user using T-SQL
+Create a user using T-SQL

 CREATE USER <username> for login <login_name>